Genomicsplc/variantkey/README.md

                          33 (MSB)                                   63 (LSB)
         ```

+        The reversible encoding covers 99.635% of the variants in the normalized dbSNP VCF file GRCh37.p13.b150.

 ### VariantKey Properties

 * Sorting the VariantKey is equivalent of sorting by CHROM and POS.
-* The 64 bit VariantKey can be exported as a single 16 character hexadecimal string.
+* The 64 bit VariantKey can be exported as a 16 character hexadecimal string.
 * Sorting the hexadecimal representation of VariantKey in alphabetical order is equivalent of sorting the VariantKey numerically.
 * Comparing two variants by VariantKey only requires comparing two numbers, a very well optimized operation in current computer architectures.
 In contrast, comparing two normalized variants in VCF format requires comparing one numbers and three strings.
 * VariantKey can be used as a main database key to index data by "variant".
 This simplify common searching, merging and filtering operations.
 * All types of database joins between two data sets (inner, left, right and full) can be easily performed using the VariantKey as index.
-* When CHROM, REF and ALT are the only strings in a table, replacing them with VariantKey allows to work with numeric only tables with obvious advantages.
-This also allows to represent the data in a compact binary format where each column uses a fixed number of bit or bytes, with the ability to perform a quick binary search algorithm on the first sorted column.
+* When `CHROM`, `REF` and `ALT` are the only strings in a table, replacing them with VariantKey allows to work with numeric only tables with obvious advantages.
+This also allows to represent the data in a compact binary format where each column uses a fixed number of bit, with the ability to perform a quick binary search algorithm on the first sorted column.

 ## Input values

 * **`CHROM`** - *chromosome*     : Identifier from the reference genome, no white-space permitted.

-* **`POS`**   - *position*       : The reference position, with the 1<sup>st</sup> nucleotide having position 0.
+* **`POS`**   - *position*       : The reference position, with the first nucleotide having position 0.
 * **`REF`**   - *reference allele* :
     String containing a sequence of [nucleotide letters](https://en.wikipedia.org/wiki/Nucleic_acid_notation).
     The value in the `POS` field refers to the position of the first nucleotide in the string.
 * **`ALT`**   - *alternate non-reference allele* :
     String containing a sequence of [nucleotide letters](https://en.wikipedia.org/wiki/Nucleic_acid_notation).

-## Binary file format for lookup tables
+## Binary file formats for lookup tables

+A direct application of the VariantKey representation is the ability to create lookup tables as simple binary files.

-The input binary lookup-table files can be generated from a normalized VCF file using the `resources/tools/vkhexbin.sh`.
+The following binary lookup-table files are natively supported by the variantkey library and can be generated from a normalized VCF file using the `resources/tools/vkhexbin.sh` shell script.
 The VCF file can be normalized using the `resources/tools/vcfnorm.sh` script.
 The `vkhexbin.sh` requires [bcftools](https://github.com/samtools/bcftools) compiled with the plugins in `resources/bcftools/plugins` folder.

 * **`rsvk.bin`**
 Lookup table to retrieve VariantKey from rsID.
 The file contains adjacent 12 bytes (96 bit) binary blocks with the following structure:

 ```